Sheila Walsh (singer): Life and career

-Born in Ayr, Scotland, Walsh began her career as a contemporary Christian singer after finishing college with studies in theology from London Bible College (now London School of Theology) in 1979 and music from the London Academy of Operatic Art.
+Walsh was born in Ayr, Scotland, and began her career as a contemporary Christian singer after studying theology at London Bible College (now the London School of Theology) in 1979 and music at the London Academy of Operatic Art.
 Walsh worked as an evangelist with the British chapter of Youth For Christ and sang with a group known as "The Oasis" until going solo in 1981.
-She also worked closely at this time with keyboard player Chris Rolinson, who contributed extensively to the unique sound on her first "new wave" style album, Future Eyes.
-He also toured with her on her first United States tour, where she opened for Phil Keaggy.
+She also worked closely at this time with keyboard player Chris Rolinson, who contributed extensively to the sound of her first "new wave" style album, Future Eyes.
+He also worked with her on her first United States tour, where she opened for Phil Keaggy.
 As Walsh enjoyed some success both in the United Kingdom and America as a CCM musician, she was asked by minister Pat Robertson to serve as a co-host of his television talk-show, The 700 Club in 1987.
-Walsh served in this capacity into 1992 and also hosted her own talk-show, Heart to Heart with Sheila Walsh.
+Walsh served in this capacity into 1992 and also hosted her own talk show, Heart to Heart with Sheila Walsh.

-Ideological differences with Pat Robertson and general feelings of depression brought Walsh to re-examine her life's direction.
-After leaving Pat Robertson's enterprises in 1992 she sought therapy for her depression, eventually returning to college at Fuller Theological Seminary in California to take on doctoral studies in theology.
+Walsh's differences in outlook with Pat Robertson and general feelings of depression prompted her to consider her life's direction.
+After leaving Pat Robertson's enterprises in 1992 she sought therapy for her depression, eventually returning to college at Fuller Theological Seminary in California to embark upon doctoral studies in theology.
 Pat Robertson explained her departure from CBN as the result of a "nervous breakdown" brought on by the tremendous demands of her work with CBN.
 He asked his viewers to keep her in their prayers and ask God to give her the strength to continue doing His work.